What is Agile Product Management?

 Keeping up with continuous delivery

-No matter how frequently a product is updated, those improvements should drive the themes, goals, outcomes, and KPIs that the organization has prioritized.
+No matter how frequently a product is updated, those improvements should be driven by the themes, goals, outcomes, and KPIs that the organization has prioritized.
 So there’s still ample opportunity for product roadmaps to serve their intended purpose of aligning and guiding development activities.
 It just shortens the feedback loop even further to maximize the value of what folks are building.

 Does Agile Conflate Project and Product Management?